Fixed-Term Contract Mortgages Explained

 Get Started with an expert broker to find out exactly how much you could borrow.

-• Your type of work: Some professions carry more weight with a lender such as teachers, doctors, and lawyers; all of which sometimes operate on fixed-term contracts.
+- Your type of work: Some professions carry more weight with a lender, such as teachers, doctors, and lawyers, who sometimes operate on fixed-term contracts.

-• Your deposit: Having a bigger deposit and a lower loan to value (LTV) ratio reduces some of the risks for a lender.
+- Your deposit: A bigger deposit and a lower loan-to-value (LTV) ratio reduce some of a lender’s risks.

-• Your credit history: A good credit history can show that you’re likely to be a reliable borrower.
-Should you have bad credit, talk to your broker about ways to remedy this and which lenders will still consider your application.
+- Your credit history: A good credit history can show you’re likely to be a reliable borrower.
+If you have bad credit, talk to your broker about how to remedy this and which lenders will still consider your application.

-• Any debt you have: Lenders have different assessments for what level and type of debt they’ll accept from an applicant.
-A broker would be able to share whether any debt you have is likely to be an issue.
+- Any debt you have: Lenders assess the level and type of debt they’ll accept from an applicant differently.
+A broker can tell you whether your debt will likely be an issue.

-• The type of property you want to buy: The less risky the property, the more chance of approval.
-Risky properties include those that are non-standard and perhaps built of more unique materials such as timber or concrete.
+- The type of property you want to buy: The less risky the property, the more chance of approval.
+Risky properties include non-standard properties and perhaps those built of more unique materials such as timber or concrete.

 FAQs